endurain/enreviews/readme.md

 Part I: Getting Access to the GMB API

-- Create a Google Account
+- Create a Google Account affiliated with the email domain of the client GMB account
-- Choose a name that makes its purpose clear.
+- Choose a name that makes its purpose clear (ex. development@clientdomain.com)
-Create a Project in the Google API Console
+- Create a Project in the Google API Console
-Click ‘Create Project’
+- Click ‘Create Project’
-For ‘Project Name’ enter ‘ [Your Proj Name] Google Reviews’ Leave ‘Location’ as it is for now.
+- For ‘Project Name’ enter ‘ [Your Proj Name] Google Reviews’
+- Leave ‘Location’ as it is for now.
 It may say ‘No organization’ which is fine.
-Blindly agree to any terms or services pop-ups
+- Blindly agree to any terms or services pop-ups
-Submit application to request access to the API
+- Submit application to request access to the API
-Back in the Google API Console
+- Back in the Google API Console
-Click on three dots on the right side of your project, and select ‘Settings’
+- Click on three dots on the right side of your project, and select ‘Settings’

-Note that here you will find the following info about your project:

 Complete this form to request access to the GMB API
-On page 1, click ‘Next’
+- On page 1, click ‘Next’
-Page 2: Enter the Project ID and Project Number from Step 3d For email address, enter the email address of the account you setup in Step 1 Page 3: Enter all information as follows:
+- Page 2: Enter the Project ID and Project Number from Step 3d
+- For email address, enter the email address of the account you setup in Step 1 Page 3: Enter all information as follows:
-Company Name: [Client Business Name]
+- Company Name: [Client Business Name]
-Company Website: [Client Site]
+- Company Website: [Client Site]
-Company HQ Address: [Client Address] look in truth docs or Google Maps Company HQ Maps URL: Use previous step info
+- Company HQ Address: [Client Address] look in Google Maps
+- Company HQ Maps URL: Use previous step info
-Company email address: Use a current Google account affiliated with the client’s website domain (may need revising ZS) Your Name: Enter name of client associated with previous step Partner Manager / Account Manager *: enter ‘N/A’
+- Company email address: Use a current Google account affiliated with the client’s website domain
+- Your Name: Enter name of client associated with previous step
+- Partner Manager / Account Manager *: enter ‘N/A’
 Page 4: Enter the following
-How would you best categorize your company *: Select ‘Local Business’ Page 5: Enter the following
+- How would you best categorize your company *: Select ‘Local Business’ Page 5: Enter the following
 How would you describe your business? *:
-‘Small or Medium Business’
+- ‘Small or Medium Business’
-Do you currently manage locations in Google My Business? * [LOOK INTO THIS answer, NO for now]
+Do you currently manage locations in Google My Business? *
+- no
-Briefly describe how you plan to use the GMB API * ‘Web App to pull reviews’
+Briefly describe how you plan to use the GMB API *
+- ‘Web App to pull reviews’
 Page 8 (application may jump from pg 5 => 8): Enter the following:
-What type of location management application do you have? * ‘Both’
+What type of location management application do you have? *
+- ‘Both’
 What features of the Google My Business API do you plan to use?
-‘Both’
+- ‘Both’
-What programming language do you plan on using to develop your application? * ‘PHP & Javascript’
+What programming language do you plan on using to develop your application? *
+- ‘PHP & Javascript’
-Which other networks does your platform publish location information to? * ‘N/A’
+Which other networks does your platform publish location information to? *
+- ‘N/A’
-How is your location management application used? * ‘The application is only used internally by employees within my company to manage locations’ Please confirm that you have read and agree to the GMB API policies. * You clearly have to select ‘Yes’
+How is your location management application used? *
+- ‘The application is only used internally by employees within company to manage locations Please confirm that you have read and agree to the GMB API policies. *
+- You clearly have to select ‘Yes’

 Await the approval from Google, which will be sent to the email address in Step 3.e.iv.5.
 This can take up to two weeks.

 Part II: Request Access to Client’s GMB

 Part III: Troubleshooting